-4. Do hospitals affiliated with your medical school have accessible educational materials for patients about environmental health exposures?
+5. Does your medical school or its primary affiliated hospital have accessible educational materials for patients about environmental health exposures?

 - 2 Yes, all affiliated hospitals have accessible educational materials for patients. - 1 Some affiliated hospitals have accessible educational materials for patients. - 0 No affiliated medical centers have accessible educational materials for patients.